-This proposed alternative (with an approximate distance of 2.5 km) will connect (or "T") with an existing high voltage power line and follow a south-easterly route across a perennial river and agricultural land where it will feed into the proposed new 400kV/132kV substation (namely alternative substation 1).
+This proposed alternative (with an approximate distance of 2.2 km) will connect (or "T") with an existing high voltage power line and follow a south-easterly route across a perennial river and agricultural land where it will feed into the proposed new 400kV/132kV substation (namely alternative substation 1).

-This proposed alternative (with an approximate distance of 2.9 km) will connect (or "T") with an existing high voltage power line then follow a southerly route across agricultural land and a secondary road, then at a turning point follow a south-easterly direction where it will cross over a perennial river and tree line, and will feed into the proposed new 400kV/132kV substation (namely alternative substation 2).
+This proposed alternative (with an approximate distance of 2.2 km) will connect (or "T") with an existing high voltage power line and follow a southerly route across agricultural land and a secondary road, then at a turning point follow a south-easterly direction where it will cross over a perennial river and a tree line and feed into the proposed new 400kV/132kV substation (namely alternative substation 2).

-This proposed alternative (with an approximate distance of 1.7 km) will connect (or "T") with an existing high voltage power line, cross a perennial river, then follow a southerly direction across a road and agricultural land and eventually feed into the proposed new 400kV/132kV substation (namely alternative substation 3).
+This proposed alternative (with an approximate distance of 2.2 km) will connect (or "T") with an existing high voltage power line, cross a perennial river, then follow a southerly direction across a road and agricultural land and eventually feed into the proposed\new 400kV/132kV substation (namely alternative substation 3).

-This proposed alternative (with an approximate distance of 3.7 km) will connect (or "T") with an existing high voltage power line, then follow a southerly direction across agricultural land, a secondary road and a tree line until it will feed into the proposed new 400kV/132kV substation (namely alternative substation 4).
+This proposed alternative (with an approximate distance of 2.2 km) will connect (or "T") with an existing high voltage power line then follow a southerly direction across agricultural land, a secondary road and a tree line until feeding into the proposed new 400kV/132kV substation (namely alternative substation 4).

-This proposed alternative (with an approximate distance of 3.1 km) will connect (or "T") with an existing high voltage power line, then follow a southerly direction across agricultural land, move in a south-easterly direction along the Geelhoutboom road, cross the road, and feed into the proposed new 400kV/132kV substation (namely alternative substation 5).
+This proposed alternative (with an approximate distance of 2.2 km) will connect (or "T") with an existing high voltage power line, then follow a southerly direction across agricultural land, move in a south-easterly direction along the Geelhoutboom road, cross the road, and feed into the proposed new 400kV/132kV substation (namely alternative substation 5).

-This proposed alternative (with an approximate distance of 4.1 km) will connect (or "T") with an existing high voltage power line, then follows the route of the existing 132kV powerlines heading towards Blanco, and will feed into the proposed new 400kV/132kV substation (namely substation 6).
+This proposed alternative (with an approximate distance of 2.2 km) will connect (or "T") with an existing high voltage power line, then follows the route of the existing 132kV powerlines heading towards Blanco, and will feed into the proposed new 400kV/132kV substation (namely substation 6).